 - Porcelain-Fused-to-Metal Crowns: PFM crowns have a metal base covered with porcelain.
 They’re strong and durable, making them good for back teeth where biting pressure is higher.
 The porcelain on the outside helps them blend in with your natural teeth.

-- Zirconia Crowns: Zirconia crowns are made from a strong, durable material that is also tooth-colored.
-They’re great for both front and back teeth because they look good and are strong.
-But these crowns are more expensive than other options.
+- Zirconia Crowns: Zirconia is a strong, tooth-colored material.
+They’re great for both front and back teeth but are more expensive than other options.
 Because they’re so strong, they can damage opposing teeth if they aren’t adjusted carefully.

 What Dental Crowns Can Treat